The Wasserstein space of stochastic processes: Topological and geometric properties of

 \subsection{Compactness in $\FFP_p$}

-To develop a comprehensive understanding of a topology and in view of theoretical applications, it is essential to get a hold on compact sets.
-For the weak topology, this is bestowed on us by Prokhorov's theorem which gives an easy to check criterion.
-We want to highlight the theorem's power by one of its well-known consequences: for $\mu,\nu \in \Pc(\R^d)$ and a continuous function $c \colon \R^d \times \R^d \to [0,\infty)$, there are random variables $X^\ast \sim \mu$ and $Y^\ast \sim \nu$ minimizing

-Theorem \ref{thm:rel.compact} implies that, perhaps surprisingly, the very same tightness-criterion also implies relative compactness for stochastic processes in $\FFP_p$.
+To develop a comprehensive understanding of a topology, it is essential to get a hold on compact sets.
+For the weak topology, this is bestowed on us by Prokhorov's theorem which gives an easy to check tightness-criterion for relative compactness.
+Theorem \ref{thm:rel.compact} implies that, perhaps surprisingly, the very same tightness-criterion also implies relative compactness for stochastic processes in $\FFP_p$